 No. OPT is not employer specific.
 You do not need a job to apply for OPT.
 You will not include any information about your employer in your post-completion OPT application.

 I used 3 months of CPT.
 Will that time be deducted from my 12 months of OPT?

 No. If you use one year (12 months) of full time CPT, you will be ineligible for OPT.
 Other than that, CPT has no effect on OPT eligibility.
 If you used only three months of CPT, you will still have 12 months of OPT available.

 How do I chose an OPT start date?

 You cannot begin working until you receive the EAD and the start date on the EAD has been reached.
 When you request OPT, you have to indicate what you would like your EAD start date to be.

 When choosing an OPT start date, make sure you consider your proposed job start date, class schedule (for pre-completion OPT), your plans for future study at the same degree level, and potential H-1B plans.
-Also consider that OPT can take up to 3 months to be approved.
+Also consider that OPT can take 3 - 5 months to be approved.
 If you apply for OPT late (fewer than 90 days before your requested start date), then USCIS might change your requested OPT start date to a later date that anticipated.
 You won't know your official OPT start date until you receive your EAD.